 Director, Diabetes Research Center

 Robert S. Sherwin.
 MD is the C.N.H.
-Professor of Medicine in the Section of Endocrinology at Yale University School of Medicine in New Haven, CT.
+Professor of Medicine in the Section of Endocrinology at Yale School of Medicine in New Haven, CT.
 He graduated from the Albert Einstein College of Medicine in 1967.
 After his residency in internal medicine at Mount Sinai Hospital (N Y), he served as a research fellow in metabolism and diabetes at the National Institutes of Health.
-In 1972 Dr Sherwin moved to Yale University School of Medicine where he was a postdoctoral fellow and subsequently...
+In 1972 Dr Sherwin moved to Yale University School of Medicine where he was a postdoctoral fellow and subsequently was appointed...

 Alfred A. Messer Professor in the Child Study Center and Professor of Psychology